 Before we take a sip of our coffee, our eyes take in the color of the mug, as well as its size and shape.
 The presentation governs how our coffee tastes.

 “Flavour” journal carried out a scientific study on how the color of a coffee mug can change the flavor of our coffee.
 Using three baseline colors, white, blue, and transparent, they set off to prove that presentation dictates how we taste food and drinks.

 The experiment consisted of several variables, but the colors remained consistent.
 Those who tried the coffee in the white mug recorded how intense the coffee tasted.
 They also remarked that it was less sweet than the coffee in the other mugs.

-It could be that our eyes see the stark contrast between white and dark coffee, and instantly assume the coffee will be bitter.
+It could be that our eyes see the stark contrast between white and dark coffee (What are the differences between Black and White Coffee?), and instantly assume the coffee will be bitter.
 The blue color and the transparent mug seemed to enhance the sweetness of the drink, while at the same time, giving it a less intense taste.

 Another study was carried out to test the heat intensity of different colored mugs, red, blue, green, and yellow.
 The participants waited in one room while coffee was poured in the four mugs at the same time in a different room.
 Then the participants were asked to enter the room and choose the mug with the warmest coffee.
 Over 40% picked the red mug.
 They seemed to associate the color red with heat, even though the rest of the mugs were exactly the same temperature.